neu-spiral/AcceleratedExperimentalDesign/README.md

 	./b_py.bash

 in the 'b_py.bash', we connect it to the executem.bash file.
+The executem.bash will run the Main.py file.

 executem.bash
 ------------------